tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

 Example 3 uses a Java 8 lambda with our `waitFor` method.
 The lambda doesn't do anything other than return `true`.
 It's equivalent to example 1.

+    public class Example3 {
+        // simple lambda
+        void example() throws InterruptedException {
+            waitFor(() -> true);
+        }
+    }

 The bytecode is super simple this time.
-It uses the `invokedynamic` opcode to create the lambda which is then passed to the `invokestatic` opcode on the next line.
+It uses the `invokedynamic` opcode to create the lambda at line 3. which is then passed to the `invokestatic` opcode on the next line.

+{lang="java", line-numbers="on"}
+    void example() throws java.lang.InterruptedException;
+        Code:
+           0: invokedynamic #2,  0              // InvokeDynamic #0:isSatisfied:()LCondition;
+           5: invokestatic  #3                  // Method WaitFor.waitFor:(LCondition;)V
+           8: return

-The descriptor for the `invokedynamic` call is targeting the `isSatisfied` method on the `Condition` interface.
-We'll talk about the #0 in a moment.
+The descriptor for the `invokedynamic` call is targeting the `isSatisfied` method on the `Condition` interface (line 3.).

 What we're not seeing here is the mechanics of `invokedynamic`. `invokedynamic` is a new opcode to Java 7, it was intended to provide better support for dynamic languages on the JVM.
 It does this by not linking the types to methods until run-time.

-The other invoke opcodes all resolve types at compile time.
+The other "invoke" opcodes all resolve types at compile time.

 For lambdas, this means that placeholder method invocations can be put into the bytecode like we've just seen and working out the implementation can be done on the JVM at runtime.

 If we look at a more verbose bytecode that includes the constant pool we can dereference the lookups.
 For example, if we look up number 2, we can see it references #0 and #26.

+{lang="java", line-numbers="on"}
+    Constant pool:
+       #1 = Methodref          #6.#21    //  Object."<init>":()V
+       #2 = InvokeDynamic      #0:#26    //  #0:isSatisfied:()LCondition;
+       ...
+    BootstrapMethods:
+        0: #23 invokestatic LambdaMetafactory.metafactory:
+                (LMethodHandles$Lookup;LString;
+                LMethodType;LMethodType;
+                LMethodHandle;LMethodType;)LCallSite;
+          Method arguments:
+            #24 ()LBoolean;
+            #25 invokestatic Example3.lambda$example$25:()LBoolean;
+            #24 ()LBoolean;

-The constant 0 is in a special lookup table for bootstrapping methods.
+The constant 0 is in a special lookup table for bootstrapping methods (line 6.).
 It refers to a static method call to the JDK `LambdaMetafactory` to create the lambda.
 This is where the heavy lifting goes on.
 All the target type inference to adapt types and any partial argument evaluation goes on here.

-The actual lambda is shown as a method handle called `lambda$example$25` with no arguments, returning a boolean.
+The actual lambda is shown as a method handle called `lambda$example$25` (line 12.) with no arguments, returning a boolean.
 It's invoked using `invokestatic` which shows that it's accessed as a genuine function; there's no object associated with it.
 There's also no implicit reference to a containing class unlike the anonymous examples before.

 It's passed into the `LambdaMetafactory` and we know it's a method handle by looking it up in the constant pool.
 The number of the lambda is compiler assigned and just increments from zero for each lambda required.

+    Constant pool:
+        #25 = MethodHandle    #6:#35  //  invokestatic Example3.lambda$example$25:()LBoolean;

 ### Example 4